 - Apply a light coat of RTV sealant on the outside perimeter of the new water pump where it mounts to the engine.

-Mounting the New Water Pump
+Step 6: Mount the New Water Pump

 - Mount the new water pump on the engine block, carefully aligning the water pump's bolt holes with the engine block bolt holes.